Simple ways to build creativity in your classroom

 Seven Steps teaches students how to think more creatively in order to write original texts that engage the audience.
 Thinking creatively – or being ‘in the Alpha zone’ – is actually a different brain state to logical, analytical thought (Beta).

 To really help students focus and let their creativity flow, they need to feel relaxed with minimal distractions.
 The right ambience is so important as it can help or hinder students’ ability to think and write creatively.
-Here are some ways to encourage students to get into the Alpha zone:

-• Use mood lighting.
+• using mood lighting

-• Play relaxing music.
+• playing relaxing music

 'Sssh alpha zone'!
 An awesome alpha tent from Jolimont Primary